Dark3clipse/reflink_dedupe/README.md

       -i, --interactive     Show an interactive overview screen.
           --print-args      Print command arguments and exit.
           --print-config    Print configuration and exit.
+          --schedule        Schedule an execution now.
+Another instance must be running in daemon mode for this to work.
       -h, --help            Show help options.
       -V, --version         Print program version.
 ```